MeriAlguero/Zork/README.md

 | `quit` / `exit`                                               | Exit the game                                   |
 ---
 ## HOW TO FINISH THE GAME
-1. Explore the rooms to find usful items (keu, book, bandages, etc.)
+1. Explore the rooms to find useful items (key, book, bandages, etc.)
 2. Use the **key** to unlock the tresure room / **secret room**.
-3. In the secret room, the the *money*.
+3. In the secret room, take the *money*.
 4. Once you have the money, the game will end with a victory message.

+---
+## STRUGGLES
+I'm more well versed in C#, so most of the time I tend to think first how I would do it in that lenguage.
+Due to that, sometimes I had to search the 'convertion' from one lenguage to another, however, because they share some similarities I was able to keep going.
+I made a simpler game because of this issue, but that doesn't mean that upon having more time I wouldn`t implement more features.
+I wanted it to be functional even if that meant not having as many features as I wished.

 ---
 ## AUTHOR